kathojumanoj/Quick_Cash_NetBanking/README.md

 **About Us**: Learn more about Quick Cash and our services.

+# Technologies Used
+JSP (JavaServer Pages): Server-side technology for building dynamic web pages with Java.

+Oracle Database: Relational database management system used to store and manage application data.

+HTML/CSS/JavaScript: Front-end technologies for creating user interfaces and interactive features.

+Servlets: Java classes used to handle requests and responses between the web server and Oracle database.

 # Usage
 **Operations**: Choose from various operations like money transfer, statement, balance enquiry, profile, help & support, and about us directly from the user interface.